House of the Dragon: Season 1

-Despite the praise, the show's first season did receive criticism for the depiction of violence, pacing and cinematography.
+The show's first season received criticism for the depiction of violence, pacing and cinematography.
 Reviewing the early episodes, Rolling Stone and Entertainment Weekly said the series leaned too much on grand imagery and lacked the breakout supporting characters that Game of Thrones had.
 Before the premiere, Martin stated that the series is similar to a Shakespearean tragedy with each character being morally grey with no "character everybody's going to love".
 The Guardian stated the "dullness" of the characters makes the series more of a period drama than an action-adventure fantasy.
 The Los Angeles Times and The New York Times cited the constant actor changes as a reason for the lack of emotional attachment to characters.
-The graphic violence in the season premiere with a failed caesarean section was criticized for being excessive and, according to USA Today, "exploitive and in poor taste".
-The time jumps throughout the first season were also noted for being jarring and causing confusion, while George R. R. Martin defended them as being "handled very well".
-In addition, the dark cinematography in Episode 7 was a point of criticism from both critics and fans alike.
+The graphic violence in the season premiere with a failed caesarean section was criticized for being excessive, and according to USA Today, "exploitive and in poor taste".
+The time jumps throughout the first season were also noted for being jarring and causing confusion, while Martin defended them as being "handled very well".
+In addition, the dark cinematography in episode seven was a point of criticism from both critics and fans.
 HBO responded that the dimmed lighting in those scenes was an "intentional creative decision".
-Game of Thrones faced similar criticism regarding the lighting of scenes in Season 8, with one of the show's cinematographers stating it was a "deliberate choice".
+Game of Thrones faced similar criticism regarding the lighting of scenes in its eighth season, with one of the show's cinematographers stating it was a "deliberate choice".
+In an interview with The Hollywood Reporter before the second season premiere, Ryan Condal said that the lighting for the upcoming season would be changed after listening to the feedback from the previous season.

+Season 2

+On Rotten Tomatoes, the second season holds an approval rating of 83%, based on 272 reviews, with an average rating of 7.55/10.
+The website's critical consensus reads, "Approaching its dynastic cataclysm with a deliberate stride rather than a charging gallop, House of the Dragon carefully sets up its emotional stakes to make the fiery spectacle all the more scorching."
+On Metacritic, the second season received a score of 73 out of 100 based on 40 critic reviews, indicating "generally favorable reviews".